AUCompBio/Heyday-Script/README.md

 # This is how Auburn tigers celebrate it !!!
 Here is the link (http://sga.auburn.edu/hey-day/) how Auburn Tigers celebrate Hey Day.
-Have fun ON "Hey Day!
+Have fun on "Hey Day!